1. Which of the following Justices from the U.S. Supreme Court most reflects your judicial philosophy?

 ARIZONA SCHOOL BOARDS ASSOC et al v STATE

-Case Number: CV-21-0234-T/APQuestion Presented: Whether four legislative budget reconciliation bills violate the Arizona Constitution’s “title requirement” and “single subject rule.”Decision: Three bills violate the title requirement and are void in part, and one bill violates the single subject rule and is entirely void. because these bills violate the title requirement, they are void in part, and The bills violate the single s SB 1819 also violates the single subject rule, it is entirely void.Judge Position: Joined in the 7/0 decision.
+Case Number: CV-21-0234-T/APQuestion Presented: Whether four legislative budget reconciliation bills violate the Arizona Constitution’s “title requirement” and “single subject rule.”Decision: Three bills violate the title requirement and are void in part, and one bill violates the single subject rule and is entirely void. because these bills violate the title requirement, they are void in part, and SB 1819 also violates the single subject rule, it is entirely void.Judge Position: Joined in the 7/0 decision.
 Summary of Dissent or Concurrence: Concurrence by J. Bolick: The Arizona constitution assigns to the judiciary, not the legislature, the task of determining whether a bill complies with the title requirement or single subject rule.

 KAREN FANN et al v STATE OF ARIZONA et al

 Case Number: CV-21-0058-T/APQuestion Presented: Whether Prop.
 208, imposing an income tax on some Arizona taxpayers to fund public schools, violates the expenditure limitations of the Arizona Constitution?Decision: Prop.
 208 is unconstitutional to the extent that it mandates expending tax revenues in violation of the Education Expenditure Clause.
 The Court also holds that its non-revenue provisions are not severable.Judge Position: Joined in the 6/1 decision.
 Summary of Dissent or Concurrence: Concurrence and dissent in part by J. Timmer: Agrees with the majority that the trial court did not err by refusing to temporarily enjoin Prop.
 208 but disagrees with the court's constitutional and severability analysis.